Sen. Ben Ray Luján’s stroke shows the fragility of Democrats’ Senate majority

 If confirmed, those two appointments would shift the partisan balance of the FCC and FTC from Republicans to Democrats.
 But Luján’s absence prompted Sen. Maria Cantwell (D-Wash.), the panel’s chairwoman, to pull consideration of Sohn and Bedoya, as well as Consumer Financial Protection Bureau nominee Mary T. Boyle, from Wednesday’s agenda.

-“We have some very solid nominees that have been held up just on party line votes and with Sen. Luján gone, that’ll make that more challenging until he returns,” Cantwell said.
+“We have some very solid nominees that have been held up just on party-line votes and with Sen. Luján gone, that’ll make that more challenging until he returns,” Cantwell said.
 “But, you know, maybe we’ll figure out some ways to get support from a broader coalition.”

-On the Senate floor Wednesday, Schumer set up a rapid-fire series of confirmation votes, taking advantage of the temporary absences of two Republicans senators, John Hoeven (N.D.) and Mitt Romney (Utah), due to positive coronavirus tests.
+On the Senate floor Wednesday, Schumer set up a rapid-fire series of confirmation votes, taking advantage of the temporary absences of two Republican senators, John Hoeven (N.D.) and Mitt Romney (Utah), due to positive coronavirus tests.
 Additional confirmation votes are expected Thursday.

 One consolation for Democrats is that Luján does not sit on the Senate Judiciary Committee, which will be charged with vetting and advancing Breyer’s replacement.
 That panel’s chairman, Sen. Richard J. Durbin (D-Ill.), told reporters he planned to plow ahead with any nominee’s consideration.
 Even before Luján’s stroke, Democrats hoped that they could attract at least one Republican senator to support Biden’s eventual nominee, rendering moot the absence or opposition of a single Democrat.